 Negative campaigns are effective because they discourage voters from voting for candidates by portraying them as unfavorable people.
 In this way, negative ads can persuade people not to vote for someone.

 The short answer is that it works because people will believe anything.

 Negative campaigning works because people are too busy to check the facts.

 People are more likely to vote for a candidate that is not the incumbent.
-Negative campaigning, which is essentially attacking your opponent, increases awareness of the election and makes people want to go out and vote because they don’t like negative things.
+Negative campaigning, essentially attacking your opponent, increases awareness of the election and makes people want to go out and vote because they don’t like negative things.

 Negative campaigning works because it makes people scared and insecure.
-They often vote for the other candidate to keep their own situation secure instead of changing something potentially harmful.
+They often vote for the other candidate to keep their situation secure instead of changing something potentially harmful.

 Negative campaigning is thriving because people believe what they read and hear.
 They don’t fact-check things as much as they should, making it easier for a campaign to manipulate them into voting for their candidate.

 Negative campaigning makes sense.
 So, when a candidate says his opponent will raise taxes, people will likely vote against him even if he isn’t.